 If you were to go up to 100 people and ask them to list important relationship traits, "trust" is likely one that would pop up more than a couple of times.
 Mistrust can destroy otherwise healthy relationships, so many people abide by the saying, "Honesty is the best policy."
 But is it really?
 Should you always be 100% truthful with your partner?

-The answer is, understandably, complicated.
-"It's contextual," says Yamonte Cooper, EdD, a licensed professional clinical counselor.
+The answer is, understandably, complicated — especially when you consider the fact that there are a lot of different levels of lying.
+"It's contextual," says Yamonte Cooper, EdD, a licensed professional clinical counsellor.
 "You don't necessarily have to disclose everything, because you want to have boundaries.
 And you don't have to vomit out information about every experience within the framework of being honest."
-Of course, Dr. Cooper isn’t advocating for outright lying.
-He is, however, bringing up an important point.
-In the early stages of a relationship, it’s not necessary to disclose information that isn’t important to the partnership under the guise of honesty.

-Here's a good example: If you bump into an ex while grabbing your morning coffee, and you have a quick chat of no consequence, don't feel like you need to immediately fire off a text message to your current S.O. to let them know.
+If you bump into an ex while grabbing your morning coffee, and you have a quick chat of no consequence, don't feel like you need to immediately fire off a text message to your current S.O. to let them know.
 "If your partner is so distrustful that they need to know of every interaction, then there are deeper problems to deal with," Dr. Cooper says.
+He's also adamant that things not having to do with your relationship are fine to keep quiet on — especially in the early stages of a partnership.
 "It's up to you to make the call [about what's important]," he says.
 "You've got to protect yourself in the beginning.
 It's all about maturity."

 But when the relationship becomes serious, and more is at stake, the idea of lying becomes a little hairier.
 "The short answer is no — you should never lie to your partner," says Susannah Hyland, a licensed psychotherapist in NYC.
 "I'm even wary of white lies, because why not just be honest?"
 White lies can have to do with anything — be it whether or not you like your partner's cooking, or if their sibling gets on your nerves.